ReeceGoding/Frustration-One-Year-With-R/README.md

     optimisation or any macro system is strange.
-Then again, being a heavily functional language that looks like C is one of the best things about R. If it had tail call optimisation or Lisp-like macros, it’d probably start to look more like a weird version of Lisp.
+Then again, being a heavily functional language that looks like C is one of the best things about R. If it had tail call optimisation or Lisp-like macros, it’d probably start to look more like a weird statistical version of Lisp.

 -   You can only break out of the innermost loop.
 Unless you refactor, there’s no way to be many loops deep and break out of them all with